 - Clothing, a hat, or some shoes

 What else can you think of to add?
 What do you want to create?

 Next steps after your Python tutorial for kids

 Want to create new animations, games, quizzes, and more?
-Keep learning Python with Create & Learn.
-We offer four levels of Python for kids, and a free intro class!
+Keep learning Python with Create & Learn and our award-winning coding for kids program.
+We offer four levels of Python for kids, and a free intro class (explore all our free coding classes here)!
 Join along to build more animations, and learn the computer science fundamentals through project-driven instruction.